cosmos/sdk-tutorials/academy/4-ibc/hermes-relayer.md

 Installation instructions can be found [in the Hermes documentation from Informal Systems](https://hermes.informal.systems/installation.html).
 Check the CLI commands with `hermes -h`.
 Alternatively, check out the [commands reference](https://hermes.informal.systems/commands/index.html) on the Hermes website.

+Recently the Hermes relayer upgraded the major version to v1.
+This is the first stable release and contains loads of improvments which you can check out in the [changelog](https://github.com/informalsystems/ibc-rs/blob/master/CHANGELOG.md#v100).
+We recommend using v1 or higher from this point forward and the commands below assume you are using v1.x.y.

 </HighlightBox>

 If you type: